pedro-profile/pedro-profile/README.md

 I made this video 🎥  https://youtu.be/xBdfI6vz1Lw  for another company, as a summary of my Professional Experiences.
 As a way to possibly move directly to the 2nd interview process and discuss technical aspects directly.

-If you need any of the Expertise Skills I offer, I am available full-time, part-time, or as a freelancer, (by the Hour).
+If you need any of the expert skills I offer, I am available full-time, part-time, or as a freelancer (by the Hour).

 <br>
-<h2 align="center">Expertise Skills I Offer 📢</h2>
+<h2 align="center">Expert Skills I Offer 📢</h2>

 <p align="center">⮟</p>
 <p align="center"><b>| HTML | CSS | WordPress | Linux | Nginx |</b></p>